 |Private room||USD 4000|

-In case Autologous Chondrocyte Implantation, the cost may go upto USD 11000 including the cost of implant.
+In the case of Autologous Chondrocyte Implantation, the cost may go up to USD 11000 including the cost of the implant.